julien-muke/aws-cicd-devops-web-app/README.md

 6. Attach the appropriate managed policies provided by Elastic Beanstalk and any additional policies that provide permissions that your application needs.
 7. Choose Next.
-8. Enter a name for the role.
+8. Enter a name for the role `aws-cicd-web-app-role`.
 9. Choose Create role.

 ![4](https://github.com/julien-muke/aws-cicd-devops-web-app/assets/110755734/589744dc-3fed-4796-aa45-c09edfe77e71)